-Unless earlier terminated, the Development and License Agreement will remain in effect on a licensed product-by-licensed product and country-by-country basis until the expiration of a defined royalty term for each licensed product and country.
-Lilly has the right to terminate the Development and License Agreement for convenience by providing advance notice to us.
-Either party may terminate the Development and License Agreement (i) for material breach by the other party and a failure to cure such breach within the time period specified in the agreement or (ii) due to a challenge to its patents brought by the other party.
+Unless earlier terminated, the Lilly Agreement will remain in effect on a licensed product-by-licensed product and country-by-country basis until the expiration of a defined royalty term for each licensed product and country.
+Lilly has the right to terminate the Lilly Agreement for convenience by providing advance notice to us.
+Either party may terminate the Lilly Agreement (i) for material breach by the other party and a failure to cure such breach within the time period specified in the agreement or (ii) due to a challenge to its patents brought by the other party.

-During the three months ended March 31, 2022 and March 31, 2021, we recognized revenue under the agreement with Lilly of approximately \$3.3 million and \$5.4 million, respectively.
-Deferred revenue related to the agreement with Lilly amounted to \$85.4 million and \$88.3 million as of March 31, 2022 and December 31, 2021, of which \$19.7 million and \$21.2 million, respectively, was included in current liabilities within the condensed consolidated balance sheets.
+During the three months ended September 30, 2022 and 2021, we recognized revenue under the Lilly Agreement of \$3.8 million and \$4.9 million, respectively.
+During the nine months ended September 30, 2022 and September 30, 2021, we recognized revenue under the Lilly Agreement of approximately \$10.9 million and \$15.6 million, respectively.
+Deferred revenue related to the Lilly Agreement amounted to \$78.9 million and \$88.3 million as of September 30, 2022 and December 31, 2021, of which \$18.3 million and \$21.2 million, respectively, was included in current liabilities within the condensed consolidated balance sheets.